whiskyechobravo/kerko/docs/config-params.md

 !!! warning "Modifies the cache and the search index"

-    Changing this parameter will require that you run the `sync --full` command.
+    Changing this parameter will require that you run the `flask kerko clean everything && flask kerko sync` command.
     See [synchronization commands] for details.

 ### `batch_size`